yashodhank/actor-facebook-scraper/README.md

 * Major versions means a change in the output or input format, and change in behavior.
 * Minor versions means new features
 * Patch versions means bug fixes / optimizations

+## Upcoming

+* Separated dataset for posts, comments and reviews

 ## License